albertz/commandergenius/project/jni/gl4es/README.md

 Usage
 ----

-There are many environnement variable to control glshim behavour.
+There are many environnement variable to control gl4es behavour.
 All are numeric, except LIBGL_VERSION that take a string.

 ##### LIBGL_FB
 Controls the Framebuffer output